BigfootDS/supercamo/README.md

 # @bigfootds/supercamo

-Camo-inspired object data modeller (ODM) for NeDB, built specifically for BigfootDS' needs.
+SuperCamo is a Camo-inspired object data modeller (ODM) for NeDB, built specifically for BigfootDS' needs.

+This package was inspired by Scott Robinson's [Camo](https://github.com/scottwrobinson/camo) ODM - but BigfootDS had some specific needs and an urge to try out TypeScript.
+We greatly appreciate what Camo is and does!

 ## The URLs